Image of Alka ,a parent support worker, sitting with two clients at their kitchen table.

 Image of family support worker Alka sitting on a couch with her client.

-A group of about 30 people sitting in a room facing a presenter and a powerpoint being projected on the wall.
+A room with about 30 people in it sitting in chairs facing a presenter who is looking at a presentation being projected on a wall.

 Befriender Leo is helping client Avni to tie dye a shirt.
 They are both standing at a table and Avni has a bottle of dye in her hands.